-Equipment

-- EYFS have an adult directed physical development (PE) activity every Thursday.
-Please ensure your child's PE kit and uniform are clearly labelled with their name and all jewellery removed. - We use our Outdoor Area every day, to support all areas of learning.
-Please ensure your child has a pair of wellington boots (named and kept in school) and weather appropriate clothing (including a waterproof coat, hat and gloves if appropriate) - we use our outdoor area in all weathers!
+Equipment - EYFS have an adult directed physical development (P.E.) activity each week.
+Please ensure your child's P.E. kit is clearly labelled.
+P.E. kits will be sent home to be washed at the half term break.
+Also please ensure all earrings and other jewellery are removed for P.E. days.
+We use our outdoor area every day, to support all areas of learning whatever the weather.
+Therefore, please can you ensure your child has a pair of wellington boots (named and kept in school), appropriate warm clothing (including hat and gloves), we use our outdoor area in all weathers!